zerowidth/camper_van/README.md

     campfire_subdomain:api_key

 Connect, and `/LIST` will show you the irc channels / campfire rooms you have access to.
+To connect to more than one subdomain, make a separate connection for each.

 ## Development

 CamperVan uses:

-* ruby 1.9.2 + minitest
+* ruby 1.9.3 + minitest
 * [bundler](http://gembundler.com/)
 * [eventmachine](http://rubyeventmachine.com/)
 * [firering](https://github.com/EmmanuelOga/firering)